colebrookson/sea-lice-sr/docs/data-cleaning-notes.md

 ## Relating Lice Data

-So the farm data have total and average counts separated out for both leps and cals, but the SCFS data are more comprehensive, and include
+So the farm data have total and average counts separated out for both leps and cals, but the SCFS data are more comprehensive, and include more columns.
+For now I'm just summing all values that relate to either species and then an additional column that sums every single type of louse measurement.